Here are 12 facts that will completely change the way you think about red wine.

 7. Nearly all red wines come from one species of grape.

-All of the most common red wines, including Cabernet Sauvignon, Syrah, Merlot, and Pinot Noir are just one species of grape: Vitis vinifera.
+All of the most common red wines, including Cabernet Sauvignon, Syrah, Merlot, and Pinot Noir, are just one species of grape: Vitis vinifera.
 There are certainly other species used for wine (there are some 65-70 Vitis species), albeit rarely.
 Vitis vinifera is commonly considered the wine grape species.
 And, get this, Vitis vinifera didn’t originate in France.
-It came from Eastern Europe!
+It came from the Caucasus region (modern Georgia, Armenia, Azerbaijan)!

 8. Red grapes are older than white wine grapes.